National Speech and Debate Education Day

 Congratulations to member students Michael Bole and Cindy Ha for winning our poster design contest!
 Download their printable posters and help spread the word about National Speech and Debate Education Day.

 Students, we want to hear from you!

 High school students are some of the best mentors for middle school speakers, interpers, and debaters.
 We value the tremendous work that these mentors do for speech and debate!
 As we celebrate National Speech and Debate Education Day, we invite all high school students to share the activities they’ve designed for middle school students.
 Share your ideas on social media with the hashtag #transformingtomorrow, and your resource may be featured on our website (with authorship credit).

 2016 U.S. Senate Resolution

 Last March 15, 2016, the hard work of our students and coaches, along with the value of speech and debate, were officially recognized by the United States Senate!

 Co-sponsors include Sen. Charles Grassley (R-Iowa), Sen. Christopher Coons (D-Delaware), and Sen. Angus King, Jr. (I-Maine).

 National Speech and Debate Education Day: Video Showcase

-In honor of the inaugural National Speech and Debate Education Day, we asked alumni and students the question: “How did your experience in speech and debate help you get to where you are today?”
+In honor of the inaugural National Speech and Debate Education Day in 2016, we asked alumni and students the question: “How did your experience in speech and debate help you get to where you are today?”